Brick polytopes of spherical subword complexes and generalized associahedra: Introduction

 Recently, C.~Ceballos, J.-P.~Labb\'e, and the second author~\cite{CeballosLabbeStump} extended the subword complex interpretations of~\cite{Stump} and~\cite{PilaudPocchiola} for triangulations and multitriangulations of convex polygons to general finite types.
-They proved in particular that all finite type cluster complexes of S.~Fomin and A.~Zelevinsky~\cite{FominZelevinsky} are isomorphic to certain well-chosen subword complexes.
-The first polytopal realizations of cluster complexes of finite types were obtained by F.~Chapoton, S.~Fomin and A.~Zelevinsky~\cite{ChapotonFominZelevinsky}.
-Later, C.~Hohlweg, C.~Lange and H.~Thomas~\cite{HohlwegLangeThomas} extended the ideas of \cite{HohlwegLange} to construct different realizations based on the Cambrian fan studied by N.~Reading and D.~Speyer~\cite{Reading-latticeCongruences, Reading-CambrianLattices, Reading-sortableElements, ReadingSpeyer}.
-In his recent preprint~\cite{Stella}, S.~Stella generalizes the approach of~\cite{ChapotonFominZelevinsky} and shows that the resulting realizations of the associahedra coincide with that of~\cite{HohlwegLangeThomas}.
+They proved in particular that all finite type cluster complexes are isomorphic to certain well-chosen subword complexes.

-In this paper, we define the brick polytope of any subword complex for a finite Coxeter group.
-As in type~$A$, the brick polytope does not realize its subword complex in general.
-We study the class~$\fR$ of subword complexes which are realized by their brick polytope.
-They are simply characterized in terms of their root configuration.
-The class~$\fR$ contains in particular the finite type cluster complexes.
-For these, the brick polytopes turn out to be (translates of) the realizations of the generalized associahedra described in~\cite{ChapotonFominZelevinsky, HohlwegLangeThomas, Stella}.
-We therefore obtain the vertex description of these realizations and decompose them into Minkowski sums of Coxeter matroid polytopes as defined by A.~Borovik, I.~Gelfand, and N.~White~\cite{BorovikGelfandWhite2}.
-We moreover revisit the combinatorics of Cambrian fans, and provide a detailed picture of the bijective connections between clusters, sortable elements, noncrossing partitions and vertices of the brick polytope.
-Furthermore, we extend relevant combinatorial properties of these realizations of the cluster complex to any subword complex of the class~$\fR$.
-We relate the normal fan of the brick polytope to the Coxeter fan, and the graph of the brick polytope to a quotient of the weak order.
+In this paper, we define the brick polytope of any subword complex for a finite Coxeter group, and study the class of those subword complexes that are realized by their brick polytope.
+We provide a simple combinatorial characterization of this class, and deduce that it contains all finite type cluster complexes.
+For the latter, we show that the brick polytopes are indeed translates of the generalized associahedra of~\cite{HohlwegLangeThomas}.
+We then extend many relevant combinatorial properties of cluster complexes and generalized associahedra to the general situation.
+In particular, we relate the normal fan of the brick polytope to the Coxeter fan, and the graph of the brick polytope to a quotient of the Hasse diagram of the weak order.